Poulpes/onboarding/README.md

 - following the time spent on the project

 ### Tools
+Regarding tools and processes:
+- Trello is our number 1 tool when managing project.
+- Communication goes through Slack
-Project Management is organiTrello is our m
+- Emails are  Project Management is organiTrello is our m
 #### Trello

 #### Slack